Skip to main content

 • Social studies for grades 5-12

-In addition, every candidate earns a Certificate in STEM Education including two STEM EDU digital badges.
-With a June start every year, this master’s degree program is a campus cohort, residency-based model that is four 16-week terms.
+In addition, every candidate earns a Certificate in Transdisciplinary Competencies in addition to two STEM education digital badges.
+With a June start every year, this master’s degree program is a campus cohort, residency-based model that is four academic terms, totaling 12 months.
 This program strongly supports candidates’ development of equity, inclusion, and cultural competence.
 Our partner district is Manchester, NH and during the school year, members are partnered full-time with a mentor teacher in their certification area.
 During the summers, members work with 5-12 students in a summer camp-based experience.
-Each term the trio of SNHU faculty, along with the Manchester school-based Clinical Educator, support candidates to grow and develop their commitment to students, content knowledge, and teaching skills.
+Each term a trio of SNHU faculty, as well as the Manchester school-based Clinical Educator, support candidates to grow and develop their commitment to students, content knowledge, and teaching skills.

 See Yourself Succeed in Secondary Education